 So, is Loanpad really safe?
-I consider Loanpad to be in the low to medium of the risk scale.
+I consider Loanpad to be in the lower end of the risk scale.

-On one hand, they have very well vetted, well secured, short term loans.
-On the other hand, they are a young company who will need to get a lot more customers from both the lending and the borrowing side before they become profitable.
+Loanpad have very well vetted, well secured, short term loans.
+However they are still a young company who will need to get a lot more customers from both the lending and the borrowing side before they become profitable.

-The main reason Loanpad don’t get a lower risk rating now, is because they are still a young company.
+The main reason Loanpad don’t get an even lower risk rating now, is because they are still a young company.
 Everything else ticks all of the boxes.

-As time passes and Loanpad demonstrate their expertise.
+As time passes and Loanpad demonstrate their expertise further.
 I will lower their risk factor accordingly.

 Who Can Invest with Loanpad?